 What is the most popular type of landscaping rocks for the yard?

 Interestingly, based on monthly searches, lava rocks are the most popular, followed by boulders, river rock, gravel, brick chips, pea gravel, marble rocks, and lastly, flagstone.

 What kind of rock should you use for landscaping?

-I love the more austere look that light crushed stones or white marble gives off.
-I recognize that’s a more manicured look but I like that.
+I love the more austere look that lightly crushed stones or white marble gives off.
+I recognize that’s a more manicured look, but I like that.
 In a more rustic yard, river rock and boulders look fantastic.
 For walkways and patios, flagstone is perfect.

 Is it okay to mix a variety of different types of stones in landscaping?

-Here’s an example that looks good now but imagine the effort to keep the rocks striped like that especially if you have kids and/or pets:
+Here’s an example that looks good now but imagines the effort to keep the rocks striped like that, especially if you have kids and/or pets: